 For a semester, summer, or academic year of study abroad worldwide, for undergraduates with significant financial need.
 FRESHMAN through SENIORS may apply.
 Awards are for up to $5000, with the amount varying depending on the length of study and student need.
 Gilman Scholars studying certain languages may also apply for an additional Critical Need Language Supplement of up to $3000.
 Applicants must be U.S. citizens, Pell Grant recipients, must be applying to or accepted by a study abroad program of at least 4 weeks in length for which the U will award academic credit.
 Carries a small service commitment.
 Over 2300 Gilman Scholarships are awarded nationwide.
 Campus contact: Thuy Doan, Learning Abroad Center, 230 Heller Hall, 612.626.8686, firstname.lastname@example.org.
 Further information and online application available at IIE.
 Applicants should request study abroad advisor approval and obtain financial need verification well before the deadline.
 Click here for recent recipients.

 Glamour Magazine's Top Ten College Women °

 Recognizes academic excellence, leadership experience, and involvement in campus and community affairs of female college JUNIORS.
 Applicants must be full-time Juniors with outstanding academic records; citizenship is open.
 Winners receive a $3000 prize, a trip to New York, a meeting with top female professionals, and recognition in the magazine.
 Campus contact: Sally Lieberman, email@example.com.
-Application forms will be available at Glamour.
+Application forms become available from Glamour in April.
 Click here for recent recipients.

 Goldwater Scholarships °